CamiWilliams/LevelUpRiddles-Workshop/Step 3 - Add APL/README.md

 5. She should respond with "You don't currently own the hint pack.
 Want to learn more about it?".
 Type "yes".
 6. She should now read your **entitlement description**.
 Respond "yes" to buy it.
 7. Now that you have purchased a hint pack, we can start a new game with hints!
 Say "i want three easy riddles" and assure you can ask for hints throughout the game.

+### Task 3.6 (Extra Credit): Update your displays to use the customer's favorite color

 ### Congratulations!
 You have finished Task 3!